vpreston/adaptive-sensing-papers/README.md

 > Conductivity-Temperature-Density (CTD) intrumentation feedback is used to set and adjust a depth reference for an underwater vehicle's finite state machine to adjust behavior.
 A primitive confidence metric is employed to add stability to the navigation.

-A. Das et al., “Mapping, planning, and sample detection strategies for autonomous exploration,” J. F. Robot., vol. 31, no. 1, 2014.

-> TODO

 C. Domingo, R. Gavalda, and O. Watanabe, "Adaptive smapling methods for scaling up knowledge discovery algorithms," Data Mining and Knowledge Discovery, vol. 6, no. 2, pp. 131-152, 2002.

 > An algorithm is presented which determines how many samples in a set to take for optimal knowledge gain.
 An uncertainty measure is used.

-H. El-Hussieny, S. F. M. Assal, and M. Abdellatif, "Robotic exploration: new heuristic backtracking algorithm, performance evaluation and complexity metric," IJARS, 2015.

-> TODO

-E. Galceran and M. Carreras, “A survey on coverage path planning for robotics,” Rob.
-Auton.
-Syst., vol. 61, no. 12, 2013.

-> TODO

-Y. Girdhar and G. Dudek, "Modeling curiousity in a mobile robot for long-term autonomous exploration and monitoring," Autonomous Robotics, 2016.

-> TODO

 G. A. Hollinger and G. S. Sukhatme, “Sampling-based robotic information gathering algorithms,” Int.
 J. Rob.
 Res., vol. 33, no. 9, 2014.